School Committee - February 06, 2025

 It's like one of our faces gets shown.

-So that's why we would like you to.
+So that's why we would like you to turn on your screen.

 I will now start with questions.